abdout/atom/README.md

 We welcome contributions from the community!
 To contribute to Atom UI Components, please follow these guidelines:

-1. Fork the repository and create a new branch for your feature or bug fix.
+1. Fork the repository
+2. create a new branch for your feature or bug fix.
-2. Make your changes and ensure that your code adheres to our coding standards.
+3. Ensure your code adheres to coding standards in TRD.
-3. Test your changes locally.
+4. Test your changes locally.
-4. Commit your changes and push them to your fork.
+5. Commit your changes and push them to your fork.
-5. Open a pull request, describing the changes you've made and why they should be merged.
+6. Open a pull request, describing the changes you've made and why they should be merged.

 ## Figma